Multicopy observables for the detection of optically nonclassical states: Introduction

-This article is constructed as follows.
-In Section \ref{sec:nonclassicality}, we review the concept of optical nonclassicality and the link with the matrix of moments of the optical field.
-In Section \ref{sec:performancesmatrixofmoments}, we benchmark the performances of the nonclassicality criteria derived from the determinant of these matrices \cite{shchukin_nonclassical_2005, shchukin_nonclassicality_2005}.
+This paper is constructed as follows.
+In Sec. \ref{sec:nonclassicality}, we review the concept of optical nonclassicality and the link with the matrix of moments of the optical field.
+In Sec. \ref{sec:performancesmatrixofmoments}, we benchmark the performances of the nonclassicality criteria derived from the determinant of these matrices \cite{shchukin_nonclassical_2005, shchukin_nonclassicality_2005}.
 We consider a variety of states that are known to be nonclassical (Fock states, squeezed states, cat states, squeezed thermal states) in order to identify which criteria do detect them.
-This is useful to guide our search for designing multicopy nonclassicality observables, as carried out in Section \ref{sec:Implementationmulticopy}.
-There, we focus on the most interesting criteria based on a few selected principal minors of the matrix of moments as identified in Section~\ref{sec:performancesmatrixofmoments} and provide a physical implementation whenever possible.
-Finally, in Section \ref{sec:Conclusions}, we give our conclusions and discuss further perspectives.
+This is useful to guide our search for designing multicopy nonclassicality observables, as carried out in Sec. \ref{sec:Implementationmulticopy}.
+There, we focus on the most interesting criteria based on a few selected principal minors of the matrix of moments as identified in Sec.~\ref{sec:performancesmatrixofmoments} and provide a physical implementation whenever possible.
+Finally, in Sec. \ref{sec:Conclusions}, we give our conclusions and discuss further perspectives.